Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
-He will ask if you have had strep throat or rheumatic fever in the past.
-You may need any of the following tests:
+He or she will ask if you have had strep throat or rheumatic fever.
+Tell your provider if you have a family history of heart disease.
+You may also need any of the following tests:

-- Cardiac catheterization: This procedure is done to find and treat heart blockages.
-A thin, bendable tube is inserted into your arm, neck, or groin and moved into your heart.
+- Cardiac catheterization is a procedure to check how well your heart is pumping blood.
+It is also used to measure pressure in different parts of your heart.
+A catheter (long thin tube) is inserted into your arm, neck, or groin and moved into your heart.
 An x-ray may be used to guide the tube to the right place.
-Dye may be put into your vein so the pictures show up better on a monitor.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Contrast liquid may be used to help your heart show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is aortic stenosis treated?

 - Medicines may help decrease your cholesterol levels and your blood pressure.
 You may also be given medicine to help lower swelling.

 - Valve replacement is the main treatment for aortic stenosis.
 It is a surgery to remove part or all of your aortic valve.
 A new valve is then secured in place.
 The new valve may be from a donor (another person or animal), or may be an artificial valve.